EmersonWalker/mplanner/README.md

-mPlanner Meteor app
+# mPlanner Meteor app

+What the app does:

-Teaches students to plan effectively.
+* Teaches students to plan effectively.
+* Helps parents ensure their children are studying effectively.